-The Master’s in Pharmacoepidemiology and Integrated Care Evaluation contributes to the technical and scientific training of professionals working in healthcare who will acquire multidisciplinary skills, able to design and conduct observational epidemiological studies in the terms of pharmacoepidemiology and integrated care evaluation.
+The Second-level Short Specialisation Degree in Pharmacoepidemiology and Integrated Care Evaluation contributes to the technical and scientific training of professionals working in healthcare who will acquire multidisciplinary skills, able to design and conduct observational epidemiological studies in the terms of pharmacoepidemiology and integrated care evaluation.

 With this training, professionals may find positions in pharmaceutical companies, National Health Service organisations, and universities.

-The Master’s in Pharmacoepidemiology and Integrated Care Evaluation will provide training in the following areas:
+The Second-level Short Specialisation Degree in Pharmacoepidemiology and Integrated Care Evaluation will provide training in the following areas: